-But you can start a Microsoft Flow from skybow actions quite easily by using the HTTP Request action:
+But you can start a Microsoft Flow / Power Automate from skybow actions quite easily by using the HTTP Request action:

 - Create a MS Flow with a Request trigger and the steps you want

-- Configure the URL and JSON payload in an HTTP Request action type in Rich Forms or Action Links
+- Configure the URL and JSON payload in an HTTP Request action type in skybow actions as:

 So let's run through a simple example: We will create a new Google task when clicking action links on the display form of a SharePoint item.

 First we will do the MS Flow side of things.
 So open the Microsoft Power Automate portal and sign in (or register if you haven't yet).
 Next select the "My Flows" and click on the "New Flow -> Automated cloud flow" button:

 On the trigger selection dialog click "Skip" as the trigger needed is a premium trigger which is not available here.

 On the edit screen of the new flow search for "http request" and select the "When an HTTP request is received" trigger: